-Enjoy our annual photo tour of the Biltmore House decorated for Christmas in 2018.
-Our favorite morning of the year is our preview tour early in the morning before opening.
-Note: Final touches were still underway since we took these on November 2nd.
-For info about this year's tours, go to our big Christmas at Biltmore 2018 Guide (tips, ticket specials, event details and more).
+Enjoy our photo tour of the Biltmore House decorated for Christmas, taken in 2018.
+For info about this year's tours, go to our big Christmas at Biltmore Guide (tips, ticket specials, event details and more).

 This is just a small sampling of what you will see - including 50+ trees, miles of garlands and hundreds of poinsettias.
 Each room is designed individually by super talented members of the Biltmore design staff.
-This year, find expanded decorations in other locations on the estate including Antler Hill Village and Winery.
+Find expanded decorations in other locations on the estate including Antler Hill Village and Winery.

 George Vanderbilt opened the doors of Biltmore House on Christmas Eve 1895.
 The family gathered in the Banquet Hall for dinner beneath a towering evergreen tree, decorated with 500 electric lights, ornaments and wrapped gifts (as it is this year).
 Edith Vanderbilt made lists of all employees' children (more than 100), and choosing special gifts for each of them.
 It takes a 37-foot live Christmas tree to command a presence in this towering 7-story tall room.

-New this year, the first Christmas Tree that you see is wrapped by the grand staircase and "topped" by the massive 4-story chandelier.
-The celestial décor matches the Entry Hall.
+This Christmas Tree is wrapped by the grand staircase and "topped" by the massive 4-story chandelier.

-The Library is themed around George Vanderbilt’s love of travel as well as the adventures one can take in a book.
+The Library is themed around George Vanderbilt’s love of travel and books.

 Mr. Vanderbilt's Bedroom red tones naturally has the Christmas feel - especially with decorations inspired by the alabaster carvings in the House.